russross/codrilla/api.md

     *   Result: action to take when presenting this field as a result.
 Same options as for Creator

-*   Get a problem type description (instructor)

-        GET /problem/type/TAG

-    Returns a description of the problem type named by TAG.
-Format is same as for listtypes.

 *   Load a problem for preview/editing (instructor)